mgifford/drupal-security/src/web-server.rst

 4) HTTP Basic Authentication
 ----------------------------

-Most webservers provide a way to restict access to a site using `HTTP Basic Authentication`_ — for example, using Apache HTTP Server's `htpasswd files or Auth* directives`_, or nginx's `ngx_http_auth_basic_module`_ module.
+Most webservers provide a way to restrict access to a site using `HTTP Basic Authentication`_ — for example, using Apache HTTP Server's `htpasswd files or Auth* directives`_, or nginx's `ngx_http_auth_basic_module`_ module.